 - Your child starts to feel muscle cramps or spasms near a wound.

 - Your child has a wound that is large or cannot be cleaned.

 - Your child has an open wound or a puncture wound.

 - You do not know if your child's tetanus vaccines are current.

 If the infection becomes generalized, your child will need to be treated in a hospital.
-He will be kept in a dark, quiet room to prevent muscle spasms.
-He may also need the following:
+He or she will be kept in a dark, quiet room to prevent muscle spasms.
+He or she may also need the following:

 - Medicines may be given to stop or prevent seizures and muscle spasms.
 Antitoxin may also be given to stop the toxin from spreading in your child's body.
 Medicine may be given to fight a bacterial infection or to control pain.
 Your child's healthcare provider may also give your child a dose of the tetanus vaccine.

 - Surgery may be used to remove tissue affected by tetanus.
 Debridement is a type of surgery used to clean a wound and remove dead tissue.
 Objects such as dirt or glass will also be removed.